-The Borough Solicitor is responsible for providing advice and guidance on measures designed to maintain high standards of conduct and therefore provides support to the Governance and Audit Committee, the Executive and Full Council.
-The Borough
+The Monitoring Officer is responsible for providing advice and guidance on measures designed to maintain high standards of conduct and therefore provides support to the Standards Committee, Governance and Audit Committee, the Executive and Full

-Solicitor is also responsible for reporting any actual or potential breaches of the law to the Full Council and/or to the Executive.
+Council.
+The Monitoring Officer is also responsible for reporting any actual or potential breaches of the law to the Full Council and/or to the Executive.

-The Borough Solicitor (together with the Borough Treasurer) is responsible for advising the Executive or Full Council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
-The Borough Solicitor is also responsible for reporting any findings of maladministration by a Local Government Ombudsman to the Executive and/or the Council.
+The Monitoring Officer (together with the Borough Treasurer) is responsible for advising the Executive or Full Council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
+The monitoring Officer is also responsible for reporting any findings of maladministration by a Local Government Ombudsman to the Executive and/or the Council.

-2.5.3 Section 151 Officer (Borough Treasurer)
+2.5.3 Borough Treasurer (Section 151 Officer)